bose-a/Bloodstream-Documentation/README.md

 - In order to measure reflex time, I tapped into the sensor data from the Apple Watch.

-- The goal of the code below is to record how long it takes for the user to raise the watch and look at a notification, etc.
+- The goal is to record how long it takes for the user to raise the watch and look at a notification.

 - The code below shows the basic setup of a MotionManager class; which holds the necessary functions to process real-time sensor data.
 I've abstracted many helper functions and left the important stuff in.